ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 blight, The cheek&#x27;s pure glow of red and
 white Haft passed away : Youth smiled,
 and all was pure and fair» Age came, and
-laid his finger there ; And-where
+laid his finger there ; And-where are
+they ?
+Where is the strength that mocks
+decay ?
+The step that rose so light and
+gay --The heart s blithe tone ?
+The
+strength is gone-the step is slow.-,.
+And joy grows weariness and woe, When
+age cernes onV &#x27; Say, then,.bow poo
 </td></tr></table>

 ---